A dynamic fault-tree analysis tool for probabilistic risk assessment

-Fault trees analysis is essential to keep e.g. our power plants, trains, drones, medical devices, satellites and self-driving cars safe and operational.
-FTA usage is required by e.g. the Federal Aviation Authority (FAA), the Nuclear Regulatory Commission (NRC), in ISO 26262 for autonomous driving or for software development in aerospace systems (by NASA and ESA).
-Various fault tree extensions exist that increase expressiveness while yielding succinct and comprehensible models e.g. dynamic fault trees, their analysis is however a main bottleneck: techniques do not scale and require substantial manual effort.
+Probabilistic risk assessment (PRA) is essential to keep e.g. our power plants, trains, drones, medical devices, satellites, and self-driving cars safe and operational within acceptable risk levels.
+PRA usage is required by e.g. the Federal Aviation Authority (FAA), the Nuclear Regulatory Commission (NRC), in ISO 26262 for autonomous driving or for software development in aerospace systems (by NASA and ESA).

-In collaboration with Twente and RWTH Aachen universities, we developed a fully automatic, scalable, and state-of-the-art tool for the analysis of dynamic fault trees.
-It goes beyond the capabilities of existing commercial tools for fault tree analysis in offering more flexible modelling and analyses.
+In collaboration with Twente and RWTH Aachen universities, we developed a fully automatic, scalable, and state-of-the-art tool SAFEST that can faithfully assess the risk of fail-operational/fault-tolerant systems.
+It goes beyond the capabilities of existing commercial tools in offering more flexible modeling and analyses.
+It has two modules:

 Why do we need dynamic fault trees?